 - Inhaled allergens including moulds, pollens and house dust.

-- Flea allergies (the dog is allergic to the saliva in the fleabite).
+- Flea allergies (if your dog is allergic to the saliva in fleabites).

-- Contact dermatitis caused by skin exposure to an irritating substance, such as soaps, household and garden sprays or chemicals, flea collars, feathers or wool.
+- Contact dermatitis, which is caused by skin exposure to an irritating substance, such as soaps, household and garden sprays or chemicals, flea collars, feathers or wool.

-- Food allergies - signs of allergic dermatitis are usually present all year-round
+- Food allergies – in this case, signs of allergic dermatitis are usually present all year.

-A visit to your vet will often be needed to diagnose the cause of a skin allergy.
-When you visit, provide your vet with a complete history of your pet’s symptoms including the time of year allergic signs might appear.
-Before determining the cause of your dog’s problem, your vet will want to consider many if not all of the above factors.
-In some instances the skin allergy may be due to a combination of some of these factors and reducing the impact of some or all of them will be taken into consideration in deciding on the best course of action for each individual pet.
-In severe cases, your vet may recommend skin testing or blood tests to help pinpoint the exact cause of the allergic reaction.
+Before determining the cause of your dog’s skin problem, your vet will want to consider many, if not all, of the above factors.
+In some instances the allergy may be due to a combination of factors, and reducing the impact of some or all of them might help.
+In severe cases, your vet may recommend skin or blood tests to help pinpoint the exact cause of your dog’s allergic reaction.

 Treatment of skin allergies

-Skin allergies can be very uncomfortable and upsetting for your dog, can take a long time to resolve and can also in some cases need long-term management.
-Most conditions can however be resolved and managed to give a satisfactory outcome that allows your dog, and you, to lead a far more enjoyable life.
+Skin allergies in dogs can of course be uncomfortable and upsetting for your pet.
+They can take a long time to resolve and in some cases they need long-term management.
+However, most conditions can be resolved and managed, allowing your dog, and you, to lead a far more enjoyable life.